tomchomiak/ES2015/README.md

 ```

 ## Spread Operator
-You can also use the dot notation to split an array into Individual Arguments
+You can also use dot notation to split an array into individual arguments

 ```javascript